sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 The Cross Tab node is configured as follows:

 *	**INPUT:** Incoming dataset is the input for this node.
-*	**FIRSTCOLUMN & SECONDCOLUMN:** Select any two categorical columns from the incoming dataset in Firstcolumn and Secondcolumn respectively.
+*	**FIRSTCOLUMN & SECONDCOLUMN:** Select any two categorical columns from the incoming dataset in Firstcolumn and Secondcolumn respectively, as shown below.
 All distinct values from Firstcolumn will be displayed as rows, while all distinct values from Secondcolumn will be displayed as columns of the Table.
 The Row count of Row and Column value combination will be displayed as distribution.

   .. figure:: ../../_assets/user-guide/data-exploration/data-exploration/crosstab-config.png
      :alt: dataexploration_userguide
      :width: 75%

-*	Output of this node would display table depicting distribution of data between the two series.
+*	Output of this node will display the table depicting distribution of data between the two series.

 **Cross Tab Node Output**